openhealthcare/opal-pathway/README.md

 If you want to change any data before its sent back to the server you add a function called `preSave` on the scope.
 This is passed scope.editing.

-#### How do I do custom validation for a step/pathway?
+### Validation

 If you want to add custom validation, there is an `valid(form)` method that is passed in the form.
-This you can set validation rules on the form.
+This means you can set validation rules on the form.
 An invalid form will have the save button disabled.

-#### Custom methods for certain types of pathway
+*TODO - Server side validation?*

+*TODO - Error messages - how do I set them?*

+### Wizards

 Wizard pathways look for a `hideFooter` variable that defaults to false.
 If set to true, this will hide the default next/save button.
 If you don't want the wizard pathway to be a linear progression, ie you want the user to go to different steps based on options they chose.
 This is a handy option for you.

+*TODO - Next step determination ?*

 ### Success redirects